hammerjs/hammer.js/README.md

 The ````event```` argument in the callback contains the same properties for each gesture, making more sense for some than for others.
 The gesture that was triggered is found in ````event.type````.
 Following properties are available in ````event.gesture````

-    time        {Number}        time the event occurred
+    timestamp   {Number}        time the event occurred
     target      {HTMLElement}   target element
-    touches     {Array}         touches (fingers, pointers, mouse) on the screen center      {Object}        center position of the touches. contains pageX and pageY touchTime   {Number}        the total time of the touches in the screen angle       {Number}        the angle we are moving direction   {String}        the direction we are moving. matches Hammer.DIRECTION_UP|DOWN|LEFT|RIGHT distance    {Number}        the distance we haved moved distanceX   {Number}        the distance on x axis we haved moved distanceY   {Number}        the distance on y axis we haved moved scale       {Number}        scaling of the touches, needs 2 touches rotation    {Number}        rotation of the touches, needs 2 touches * eventType   {String}        matches Hammer.EVENT_START|MOVE|END
+    touches     {Array}         touches (fingers, pointers, mouse) on the screen center      {Object}        center position of the touches. contains pageX and pageY deltaTime   {Number}        the total time of the touches in the screen deltaX      {Number}        the delta on x axis we haved moved deltaY      {Number}        the delta on y axis we haved moved velocityX   {Number}        the velocity on the x velocityY   {Number}        the velocity on y
+    angle       {Number}        the angle we are moving direction   {String}        the direction we are moving. matches Hammer.DIRECTION_UP|DOWN|LEFT|RIGHT distance    {Number}        the distance we haved moved scale       {Number}        scaling of the touches, needs 2 touches rotation    {Number}        rotation of the touches, needs 2 touches * eventType   {String}        matches Hammer.EVENT_START|MOVE|END
-    srcEvent    {Object}        the source event, like TouchStart or MouseDown * startEvent  {Object}        contains the same properties as above, but from the first touch. this is used to calculate distances, touchTime, scaling etc
+    srcEvent    {Object}        the source event, like TouchStart or MouseDown * startEvent  {Object}        contains the same properties as above, but from the first touch. this is used to calculate distances, deltaTime, scaling etc

 You can write your own gestures, you can find examples and documentation about this in gestures.js.
 The following gestures are available, you can find options for it in gestures.js